Key Takeaways

 Update coverage as services expand

-Review your policy whenever you add practitioners, expand into medical aesthetics like Botox or microneedling, or invest in expensive equipment like cryotherapy chambers or infrared saunas.
-If you've obtained advanced certifications, implemented client intake protocols, or enhanced sanitation procedures, these improvements can qualify for premium discounts.
+Review your policy when you add practitioners, expand into medical aesthetics like Botox or microneedling, or buy expensive equipment like cryotherapy chambers or infrared saunas.
+Advanced certifications, client intake protocols and enhanced sanitation procedures qualify for premium discounts.

 Insurance for Spa/Wellness Business Cost: Bottom Line